yuqitanyq/tp/docs/UserGuide.md

 Examples:
 * `patron list` and `book list` followed by `request 1 2` keeps a record that the 1st patron would like to be notified when the 2nd book is available.

+### Listing all books related to a patron : `related`

+Display all books related to the patron at the specified index.

+Format: `book related INDEX`

+* `INDEX` **must be a positive integer** 1, 2, 3, … and smaller than or equal to the number of patrons in the displayed list.

+Examples:
+* `book related 1` will display all the books borrowed and requested by the 1st patron in the displayed patron list.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.